-- In a large mixing bowl, place olive oil, maple syrup and dijon mustard together and whisk well until glaze is combined.
-Add Brussels sprouts and Dutch carrots in the bowl, then salt & pepper to taste.
+- In a large mixing bowl, place 5 ½ tbsp olive oil, maple syrup and Dijon mustard together and whisk well until glaze is combined.
+Add Brussels sprouts and Dutch carrots in the bowl, then salt and pepper to taste.
 Then toss well with maple syrup glaze until all is coated.

-- Place Brussels sprouts on tray and roast for 10 minutes, then remove and add Dutch carrots to the same tray and continue roasting for 15-20 minutes or until tender and golden brown.
+- Place Brussels sprouts on sheet pan and roast for 10 minutes, then remove and add Dutch carrots to the same sheet pan and continue roasting for 15-20 minutes or until tender and golden brown.

 - In a medium saucepan, add freekeh and 2 cups of water.
 Bring the water to boil then reduce heat to a simmer and cook for 35-40 minutes.
 Stir occasionally.

-- Once the water has been absorbed, remove pan from heat and then drain freekeh.
+- Once the water has been absorbed, remove saucepan from heat and then drain freekeh in a colander.
 Give it a rinse under cold water to loosen up the grains.

 - Bring 2 cups water to boil in a small saucepan then add frozen peas.
 Cook for about 1 minute then drain peas and immerse them in a bowl of cold water to stop the peas from further cooking.

-- Over medium-high heat, add walnuts to a dry pan and toast for 5 minutes.
+- Over medium-high heat, add walnuts to a small fry pan and dry toast for 5 minutes.
 Stir walnuts constantly and keep an eye on them.
 Remove when golden brown.

-- Place maple glazed Brussels sprouts, Dutch carrots, freekeh, peas and walnuts in a large mixing bowl and squeeze lemon juice and drizzle olive oil into bowl.
+- Place maple glazed Brussels sprouts, Dutch carrots, freekeh, peas and walnuts in a large mixing bowl and squeeze lemon juice and drizzle ½ tbsp olive oil into bowl.

 - Toss all ingredients together ensuring everything is well covered.
-Add salt & pepper to taste.
+Add salt and pepper to taste.